Economic history of the Russian Federation: 1991–1992

-Unforeseen results of reform

 1993

 Chernomyrdin formed a new government with Boris Fedorov, an economic reformer, as deputy prime minister and finance minister.
 Fedorov considered macroeconomic stabilization a primary goal of Russian economic policy.
 In January 1993, Fedorov announced a so-called anticrisis program to control inflation through tight monetary and fiscal policies.
 Under the program, the government would control money and credit emissions by requiring the RCB to increase interest rates on credits by issuing government bonds, by partially financing budget deficits, and by starting to close inefficient state enterprises.
 Budget deficits were to be brought under control by limiting wage increases for state enterprises, by establishing quarterly budget deficit targets, and by providing a more efficient social safety net for the unemployed and pensioners.

 The printing of money and domestic credit expansion moderated somewhat in 1993.
 In a public confrontation with the parliament, Yeltsin won a referendum on his economic reform policies that may have given the reformers some political clout to curb state expenditures.
 In May 1993, the Ministry of Finance and the Central Bank agreed to macroeconomic measures, such as reducing subsidies and increasing revenues, to stabilize the economy.
 The Central Bank was to raise the discount lending rate to reflect inflation.
 Based on positive early results from this policy, the IMF extended the first payment of US$1.5 billion to Russia from a special Systemic Transformation Facility (STF) the following July.

 Fedorov's anticrisis program and the Government's accord with the Central Bank had some effect.
 In the first three quarters of 1993, the Central Bank held money expansion to a monthly rate of 19%.
 It also substantially moderated the expansion of credits during that period.
 The 1993 annual inflation rate was around 1,000%, a sharp improvement over 1992, but still very high.
 The improvement figures were exaggerated, however, because state expenditures had been delayed from the last quarter of 1993 to the first quarter of 1994.
 State enterprise arrears, for example, had built up in 1993 to about 15 trillion rubles (about US$13 billion, according to the mid-1993 exchange rate).